ClementNerma/Rave/docs/books/hybrid.md

 #### Assignment operators

-Unlike operators above that create a value from two other ones, assignment operators directly affect the variable it operates on.
+Unlike operators above that create a value from two other ones, assignment operators directly affect to the variable they are applied on.

 The list is: `+=` (add), `-=` (substract), `*=` (multiply), `/=` (divide), `%` (modulate), `**=` (pow).